opengisch/micro-sdi/README.md

 To publish a project, add it to the .qgs file (not .qgz) `/data/projects/` folder.
 The project will automatically be available at `https://localhost/ows/projectname`

 ## PostGIS DB
-The includer PostGIS DB has a database called `gis`, listens on port `5432` and the user and password are `docker`.
+The included PostGIS DB has a database called `gis`, listens on port `5432` and the user and password are `docker`.
 Obviously this in not production-ready!